yrz/scapy-radio/README.md

 # Installation

-We tried to make the installation as easy as possible.
+**Note**: Unless the installation path is modified, the extra blocks we have written will be installed into `/usr/local/share/gnuradio/grc/blocks`, you must therefore first set local_blocks_path in grc.conf with this path.

+Beforehand, the following dependencies must also be installed:
+- gnuradio-dev
+- libboost-dev
+- liblog4cpp5-dev
+- lib-uhd-dev
+- doxygen
+- swig
+- cmake

-If you want to install everything, just launch:
+Then, if you want to install everything, just launch:

 `$ ./install.sh`